Drupal to WordPress Migration: Tips for Preserving Content Integrity and SEO

 These strategies help avoid migration mistakes and expedite the overall process.

 Finally, teams need to recreate the user profiles with the appropriate permissions.
 Plugins like User Role Editor can help replicate Drupal’s role-based access control easily.
 It is a good practice to use this opportunity to change passwords to enhance security.
+Ensuring data integrity is essential at every stage, as QA Engineers must perform continuous testing and validation to maintain data integrity, functionality, and security throughout the migration process.

 3. Post-Migration Adjustments